Venktesh23/InterviewPal/README.md

 - **[Learn Next.js](https://nextjs.org/learn)** - An interactive Next.js tutorial.
 - **[Next.js GitHub Repository](https://github.com/vercel/next.js)** - Check out the repository and contribute!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.

-For more details, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).

 ## License